-In recent times, laboratory experiments such as PREX-II has shown us a promise to put further constraint~\citep{Reed:2021nqk,Essick:2021kjb} on the NS EoS.
+In recent times, laboratory experiments such as PREX-II have shown us a promise to put further constraint~\citep{Reed:2021nqk,Essick:2021kjb} on the NS EoS.
 They have reported~\citep{Adhikari:2021phr} the value of neutron skin thickness of $\rm ^{208} \!
 Pb$ to be, $R_{\rm skin}^{208} = 0.29 \pm 0.07$ fm (mean and $1 \sigma$ standard deviation).
 Such a measurement can give us crucial information about the nuclear EoS around the saturation density.
-In particular, our hybrid nuclear+PP model directly allows us to include the result obtained from PREX-II experiment as the empirical parameter like $L$ shows a strong correlation with $R_{\rm skin}^{208}$~\citep{Vinas:2013hua,Reinhard:2016mdi}.
-So the aim of this {\em letter} is to improve our knowledge on dense matter EoS using a fully Bayesian statistics by including this newly obtained results from PREX-II experiments (combining with other aforementioned observations) under the hybrid nuclear+PP EoS parameterization.
+In particular, our hybrid nuclear+PP model directly allows us to include the result obtained from the PREX-II experiment as the empirical parameter like $L$ shows a strong correlation with $R_{\rm skin}^{208}$~\citep{Vinas:2013hua,Reinhard:2016mdi}.
+So the aim of this paper is to improve our knowledge on dense matter EoS using hierarchical Bayesian statistics by including this newly obtained result from PREX-II experiments (combining with other aforementioned observations) under the hybrid nuclear+PP EoS parameterization.

-Finally this is to note that very recently the mass measurement of PSR J0740+6620 has been revised down by including additional $\sim 1.5$ years of pulsar timing data~\citep{2021arXiv210400880F}.
-In this {\em letter} we will include this improved mass measurement of PSR J0740+6620 and discuss the impact of it in detail.
-Interestingly, NICER collaboration has also been taking data of this object using the X-ray pulse profile modelling and they are be able to measure the radius of this object as well.
-Additionally to improve the total flux measurement of the star, they also include X-ray multi mirror (XMM)-Newton telescope~\citep{Turner:2000jy,struder:2001} data which have a far smaller rate of background counts than NICER.
+Finally, this is to note that very recently the mass measurement of PSR J0740+6620 has been revised down by including additional $\sim 1.5$ years of pulsar timing data~\citep{2021arXiv210400880F}.
+Interestingly, NICER collaboration has also been taking data of this object using the X-ray pulse profile modelling and they are able to measure the radius of this object as well.
+Additionally, to improve the total flux measurement of the star, they also include X-ray multi mirror (XMM)-Newton telescope~\citep{Turner:2000jy,struder:2001} data which have a far smaller rate of background counts than NICER.
 Two independent analysis using this joint NICER/XMM-Newton data have estimated the radius to be $12.39^{+1.30}_{-0.98}$ km~\citep{Riley:2021pdl} and $13.71^{+2.61}_{-1.50}$ km~\citep{Miller:2021qha}.
-In this {\em letter}, we use the mass-radius estimate of PSR J0740+6620 from~\citep{Riley:2021pdl} and study its impact on the dense matter EoS.
+In this paper, we use the mass-radius estimate of PSR J0740+6620 both from~\citep{Riley:2021pdl} and~\citep{Miller:2021qha}, and study its impact on the dense matter EoS.